-There have been a lot of articles out there this month about Customer Service.
-Apparently, the first week of October was ‘National Customer Service Week — an annual celebration that honors customer service and those who deliver it’.
+There are a lot of articles out there about Customer Service.
+Apparently, the first week of October is ‘National Customer Service Week’ — an annual celebration that honors customer service and those who deliver it.

 Okay, but doesn’t just about everyone who has a job deliver customer service?

 Sure, some employees are more customer facing than others, but everyone who takes home a paycheck has a customer involved along the way.
 The customers buy the goods that keep the business going.
 So here’s to everyone who works in the world.
 Hopefully, all are delivering great customer service.
 Here’s a question for anyone trying to deliver great customer service…

 Can you get straight A’s from your team?